savaslabs/savas-shuffle/README.md

 Type `/meeting Name1 Name2 Name3` or `/meeting Name1,Name2,Name3` to get a shuffled list of the team excluding Name1, Name2, and Name3.

+Type `/lunch` to get a random name of someone who's in the #moffice.
+Type `/lunch Name1 Name2 Name3` to exclude Name1, Name2 and Name3 as absent.

+Type '/wisdom' to get a random quote.

 # Development

 ## Update docker image